 No application for admission is required.
 Students must be in good academic standing to take courses at NC State University.
 Students pursuing university certificate programs are considered non-degree studies (NDS) students.
 Students desiring to earn the certificate should contact the certificate coordinator.

 The University Feed Milling Certificate requires 12 credit hours (five courses).
 Students pursuing university certificate programs are considered non-degree studies (NDS) students for the purpose of university registration; NDS students may register for a maximum of 6 credit hours per semester.
 Thus, the University Feed Milling Certificate may be completed in as little as two semesters.

-The purpose of the certificate program is to provide feed mill employees with enhanced educational opportunities and technical knowledge, to develop their skills, and to increase their awareness of government regulations that apply to the feed industry.
+The Undergraduate Certificate in Feed Milling provides feed mill employees with enhanced educational opportunities and technical knowledge.
+Students develop valuable skills and gain understanding of government regulations and their applications to the feed industry.